jie2/esp32-ulp-dpp/README.md

 # ULP ADC Example

-Based on the ULP example, this code goes into deep sleep and wakes up at increasing voltage levels from 3.3V to take a temperature measurement from the ESP32 temperature sensor in active mode.
+Based on the ULP ADC example, this code goes into deep sleep and wakes up at increasing voltage levels from 3.3V to take a temperature measurement from the ESP32 temperature sensor in active mode.